-Requests and inquiries concerning reproduction and other rights to use are to be sent to the Communication Branch, Department of Health and Aged Care, GPO Box 9848, Canberra ACT 2601, or by e-mail to copyright@health.gov.au
+Requests and inquiries concerning reproduction and other rights to use are to be sent to the Communication Branch, Department of Health, Disability and Ageing, GPO Box 9848, Canberra ACT 2601, or by e-mail to copyright@health.gov.au

-This document is intended to give extra guidance to stakeholders about the approach we take to compliance, assurance and enforcement activities in support of the Prescribed List and program.
-These functions are carried out according to with statutory requirements and this strategy cannot override those requirements.
+This document is intended to give extra guidance to stakeholders about the approach we take to compliance, assurance and enforcement activities in support of the Prescribed List program.
+These functions are carried out according to statutory requirements and this strategy cannot override those requirements.
 It does not constitute legal advice.